Looking To Start In The World Of Rebuildables?

 Cellucotton or Rayon

-This is a synthetic material and it is used by some people in tanks.
+This is a synthetic material and it is used by some people in tanks but it’s not too common anymore.
 While it is easy to work with and manipulate to the desired shape it does tend to result in a much rougher vape.

 Many people have an allergic reaction to this type of wicking so I wouldn’t advise you to use of it.
 I have personally never had any issue with it, maybe it doesn’t affect me greatly but I definitely think it is much harsher on the throat when vaping.

 Even though this stuff is as cheap as chips it isn’t something you should be using in an RDA.

 You can buy organic cotton from Boots and other retailers but it can be awkward to shape and roll.
 I don’t personally think the flavour is as good as Japanese cotton.

 Whatever you do don’t use bleached cotton pads because they contain chemicals.